 Join us in the DPRK to participate in the Pyongyang Marathon!
-This incredible event is the fifth year that foreign tourists are welcomed to compete or spectate from the grandstands of Kim Il Sung Stadium!
+This incredible event is the sixth year that foreign tourists are welcomed to compete or spectate from the grandstands of Kim Il Sung Stadium!

 Everyone on this tour will have the opportunity to watch the opening and closing ceremony in the heart of the stadium with 70,000 locals cheering on!

 This very special tour offers the chance for you to not only spectate or compete in the marathon but also to have a great insight into the DPRK by exploring the best Pyongyang has to offer.
-We’ll travel deep into the mysterious Pyongyang Metro, hear their story of the Korean War at the newly renovated Korean War Museum where old American tanks and weapons are kept, visit the iconic bronze grand statues of the leaders, explore Kim Il Sung Square where all the previous military parades have been held, and much more.
+We’ll travel deep into the mysterious Pyongyang Metro, hear their story of the Korean War at the newly renovated Korean War Museum where captured American tanks and weapons are kept, visit the iconic bronze grand statues of the leaders, explore Kim Il Sung Square where all the previous military parades have been held, and much more.

 During your visit you’ll be visiting all the must-see sites in Pyongyang city, and of course, no trip to the DPRK is complete without a visit to the DMZ, where the country is separated from South Korea.

 This tour is a must see, run, and do tour that you do not want to miss!
 Book now with us to secure your position for the marathon and your spot with Young Pioneer Tours!
 Group bookings and Young Pioneer returners are most welcomed with discounts.